 However, according to CNBC, “Employers who follow federal, state, and local safety measures and call employees back to their former jobs will likely be recognized as providing ‘suitable work.’
 Workers cannot refuse suitable work and still get unemployment benefits.”

 While this information is good to know, it’s still crucial to handle rehiring conversations with care if you want to maintain positive long-term relationships with your staff.

 It’s possible that not all of your employees will be able or willing to come back to work, and you may need to hire some new staff.
 Due to changes in your business, you may also have to hire for entirely new roles – for example, someone to manage takeout and delivery orders exclusively or log contact information if you don’t have reservation software.

-Take time to consider what roles you’ll need going forward and how to recruit for them in a way that will ensure you find the best possible candidates.
+Take time to consider what roles you’ll need going forward, how to recruit for those roles in a way that will ensure you find the best possible candidates, and how to implement a contactless hiring strategy.
 For example, Restaurants Canada recommends designating a health and safety point person for each shift to monitor adherence to protocols and offer education.

 1. Develop a Referral Program